mweisgut/hyrise/doc/benchmark.md

 Scale Factor 1.0
 The JoinIndex is **2,6892** times faster than the JoinHash.

-Modifications since the previous experimant:
+Modifications since the previous experiment:
 In this version, the concatinated PosList for the reduced lineitem table and the concatineted PosList for the matches in the lineitem table are not sorted, since they are already sorted when the execution is single threaded.

 ```